jcs-emacs/jcs-emacs/features/buffer-menu-search/README.md

 </p>

-You are able to search the buffer you want in the `*Buffer List*` buffer using `tabulated-list`'s faker header feature.
+You are able to search the buffer you want in the `*Buffer List*` buffer using `tabulated-list`'s fake header feature.
 This feature is basically the same as using `helm` interface and call `switch-to-buffer` related commands but with different interfaace.
 I personally recommend this way so once I am in the `buffer-menu`;